Block-Logic-Technology-Group/bltg/doc/dnsseed-policy.md

-If these expectations cannot be satisfied the operator should discontinue providing services and contact the active BLTG Core development teamas well as posting on the
+If these expectations cannot be satisfied the operator should discontinue providing services and contact the active BLTG Core development team as well as posting on the
 [BLTG Forum](https://bock-logic.com).

 Behavior outside of these expectations may be reasonable in some